vsirvent/BB2Stats/README.md

 ### Session

 This is used to share stats between 2 BB2Stats applications running in different devices, useful when using manual stats and one person manages the stats in background and the caster shows it, as it's very difficult to fill the stats manually and cast a game at the same time.
+The person filling the stats must PUBLISH and the caster that reads it must be SUBSCRIBER.

 ### Sniffer